What is needed NOW & how do we transform?

 5. Core Learning

 Many other models have been developed to better understand, frame, and hopefully improve the complex workings of teams and organizations of teams.
-These vary in the degree of empirical vs. anecdotal research supporting the observations and conclusions that the coaching, tools and learning provided cause or contribute to performance improvement.
+These vary in the degree of empirical vs. anecdotal research supporting the observations and conclusions that team coaching, tools, and learning contribute to performance improvement.

-Other parallel approaches to team coaching include ORCS, Team Coaching International, and Team Advantage.
-Other approaches that may be helpful to coaches include Patrick Lencioni’s the Five Dysfunctions of Teams, Cape Cod approach, appreciative inquiry, or those that use analogies of a sports team coach or orchestra conductor (although these two can be misleading comparisons).
+Other parallel models of team coaching include ORCS, Team Coaching International, and Team Advantage.
+Other approaches that may be helpful to team coaches include Patrick Lencioni’s the Five Dysfunctions of Teams, Cape Cod approach, appreciative inquiry, or modelling a sports team coach or orchestra conductor (although these two can be misleading comparisons).

-Other philosophies and tools designed to increase awareness and build skills for both individuals and teams include The Birkman Method, Predictive Index (PI), Emotional Intelligence, Somatic Experiential therapy, and Sydney Banks work delivered through the Invisible Power workshops.
+Other tools designed to increase self and other awareness and build relational skills for both individuals and teams include The Birkman Method, Predictive Index (PI), Emotional Intelligence, Somatic Experiential therapy, and Sydney Banks work delivered through the Invisible Power workshops.

 So what is team coaching?